-By taking loans from family, friends, or banks, or crowdsourcing funds, you won’t necessarily have to share equity, which is a great advantage.
+By taking loans from family, friends, or banks, or crowdsourcing funds, you won’t necessarily have to share equity, or even partially sell your online business, which is a great advantage.

 However, make sure to research all options to see which one makes the most sense for your type of product.

 If you show initiative and a solid financial strategy, it’s a good signal for future investors that you’re determined to make your startup succeed.

 Not all funding options are suited for all stages of a SaaS business, nor are they equally appealing to all founders.

 Angel and VC investments usually entail giving over some control over your business, but such investors also bring in great expertise.
 Furthermore, they can invest more money than you could source on your own.